Pope Leo @ One: Augustinian, Pastoral, Prophetic

 • Jaisy A. Joseph, PhD, Assistant Professor, Department of Theology and Religious Studies, Villanova University

-Together, the panelists will offer diverse perspectives on Pope Leo XIV’s leadership, the global Church, and the ongoing Synod on Synodality, reflecting Villanova’s commitment to dialogue, discernment and community engagement.
+The panelists offered diverse perspectives on Pope Leo XIV’s leadership, the global Church, and the ongoing Synod on Synodality, reflecting Villanova’s commitment to dialogue, discernment and community engagement.

 ABOUT US